Shopify/graphql-metrics/README.md

   use GraphQL::Execution::Interpreter # Required.
   use GraphQL::Analysis::AST # Required.

-  instrument :query, GraphQL::Metrics::Instrumentation.new
   query_analyzer SimpleAnalyzer

-  tracer GraphQL::Metrics::Tracer.new
+  instrument :query, GraphQL::Metrics::Instrumentation.new # Both of these are required if either is used. tracer GraphQL::Metrics::Tracer.new                      # <-- Note!

   use GraphQL::Batch # Optional, but highly recommended.
 See https://github.com/Shopify/graphql-batch/.
 end